awsandy/cloud9-tunnel-desktop/README.md

 ### 3. Check your permissions

-Ensure you have these permissions for your IAM user or IAM role you use on your **local machine**:
+Ensure you have these permissions for your IAM user or IAM role you use to sign in to AWS on your **local machine**:

 ```json
 {